aileen-byte/Team14/personal statements/Jeshmeera.md

 I would also make sure to develop a solid understanding of all key modules especially the pipeline registers, hazard unit, and forwarding unit before beginning the designing stage, as having this clarity from the start would have saved a significant amount of time and prevented many of the issues I encountered early on, like deciding which signals were significant and how to wire everything correctly.

+In future projects, I would prioritise building a complete conceptual model of the system before implementation and use that model to guide both design and debugging decisions.

+Overall, this project transformed my understanding of processor design from a theoretical topic into a practical, end-to-end engineering discipline.